-Although SBEC does not have a separate specialized certification to train bilingual students to work with English Language Learners (ELLs), UHCL has developed a program tailored to train teachers who are bilingual to work with this population.
+Although the State Board for Educator Certification (SBEC) does not have a separate specialized certification to train bilingual students to work with English Language Learners (ELLs), University of Houston-Clear Lake (UHCL) has developed a program tailored to train teachers who are bilingual to work with this population.
 For more information about this program, please see the Other Certificates section of the catalog.